ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * `TouchpadTouchEnd` - Emitted when the touchpad is no longer being touched.
  * `TouchpadAxisChanged` - Emitted when the touchpad is being touched in a different location.
  * `TouchpadSenseAxisChanged` - Emitted when the amount of touch on the touchpad sense changes.
+ * `TouchpadTwoAxisChanged` - Emitted when the touchpad two is being touched in a different location.
  * `ButtonOneTouchStart` - Emitted when button one is touched.
  * `ButtonOneTouchEnd` - Emitted when button one is no longer being touched.
  * `ButtonOnePressed` - Emitted when button one is pressed.